NateEaton/mind-pwa/README.md

 *   Manifest.json (for PWA installability)
 *   Node.js (for Git hook version generation during development)

+## Development Acknowledgments

+This project was developed with assistance from several AI tools:

+- **Initial Development**: Core application structure and functionality was created largely with assistance from Google's Gemini 2.5 Pro.
+- **Refactoring and Enhancement**: Major refactoring, code organization improvements, and UI enhancements were done with assistance from Anthropic's Claude 3.7 Sonnet.
+- **Workflow and Code Review**: OpenAI's ChatGPT (GPT-4o) provided assistance with development workflow optimization and code review.

+AI assistance was used primarily for code generation, architecture suggestions, and debugging support.
+The underlying application concept, design decisions, and final implementation responsibility remained with the human developer.

 ## Installation / Deployment (Self-Hosting)

 This application is designed to be hosted as a static website.
 You can run the version deployed on Vercel using the link above or follow the directions below.